Home Biography Publications Service Teaching Students Calendar

 My research centres around the making of database systems in the context of modern hardware, new programming language features, and new applications.
 The goal of my work is to build systems that both run fast and are easy to implement.
 My work also extends to related areas such as operating systems, parallel programming and distributed systems.

-Most of our work is open-source and some has been adopted by real products, such as Amazon Redshift which uses the Serial Safety Net, and DragonflyDB which adopts Dash.
-Our lab is part of the Data Science Research Group and Systems Group at SFU.
+Most work in my lab is open-source and some has been adopted by real products, such as Amazon Redshift which uses the Serial Safety Net, and DragonflyDB which adopts Dash.
+My lab is part of the Data Science Research Group and Systems Group at SFU.

 What I'm up to